Provincial road N305 (Netherlands)

 Provincial road N305 (N305) is a road connecting Rijksweg 6 (A6) in Almere with N307 in Dronten.
 It is part of Fleovland's notably efficient road network, which allows for easy access to provincial municipalities by car or bus.
+The road is, for the most part, an expressway with two lanes in each direction; only the section between the N302 and the N309 has a single lane per direction.